 Swim with dolphins, feed sea lions, or ride an elephant at Six Flags Discovery Kingdom.
 The park first opened as Marine World in 1968, but transformed into a theme park featuring animal attractions and rides in the late 1990s.
 It combines an adventure park with roller coasters, entertainment, dining, and live animal shows.
 Just be sure to book your animal encounter in advance!
 Put Six Flags Discovery Kingdom at the forefront of your travel plans using our Vallejo tour planner.

-Create a full itinerary - for free!
+Create a full Vallejo itinerary

 Unable to display map at this time.
 Please try again later.